 Conclusion

 This model considers TTE as part of a diagnostic strategy.
 As such, TTE can only affect clinical outcomes indirectly, through its effect on the treatment options selected as a result of it.
-As the results in this paper and the associated appendix indicate, out estimates of the cost effectiveness of the treatment depend on the choice of OAC, as well as patient-level factors such as initial stroke risk and age.
-Because dabigatran and rivaroxaban appear safer than warfarin, but noninferior in terms of stroke risk reduction, they are recommended at a lower stroke risk threshold (one CHADS2 point rather than two for warfarin), and so information from TTE makes a difference for fewer AF patients, who are less likely to be of a genuinely high risk of stroke.
+As the results in this paper and the associated appendix indicate, our estimates of the cost effectiveness of the treatment depend on the choice of OAC, as well as patient-level factors such as initial stroke risk and age.
+Because dabigatran and rivaroxaban appear safer than warfarin, but non-inferior in terms of stroke risk reduction, they are recommended at a lower stroke risk threshold (one CHADS2 point rather than two for warfarin), and so information from TTE makes a difference for fewer AF patients, who are less likely to be of a genuinely high risk of stroke.
 This moving of the ‘tipping point’ (14) has meant that TTE has become less valuable in this context even as the technology has improved.
 However, TTE may have value for this population in other decision-making contexts which this model has not explored.
 Given the very small one-off cost of a single TTE test in the context of large ongoing costs of lifelong patient management for people with AF, TTE may represent a cost-effective use of resources overall even if not when making the OAC decision.

 References